Alexander Nevsky: Death and burial

 In 1263, Nevsky visited Berke, leader of the Golden Horde, in a diplomatic mission.
-On 14 November 1263, while returning from Sarai, Alexander died in the town of Gorodets-on-the-Volga.
+On 14 November 1263, while returning from Sarai, Alexander is reported to have fallen ill and died in the town of Gorodets-on-the-Volga.
 On 23 November 1263, he was buried in the church of the Monastery of the Nativity of the Holy Mother of God in Vladimir.